Hopf symmetry protected topological phases in the vicinity of spin orders: Spin-ordered insulators

 and it yields

-For both models, a finite Chern number $C$ means that not only is the Hopf $\theta = - \pi C$ finite, as follows from Eq.~\eqref{eq:theta-Chern}, but also that there are gapless edge modes in the ordered state.
-The ordered state is a topological insulator belonging to the Altland-Zirnbauer Class~A~\cite{Chiu2016}.
-The consequences of a bosonic Hopf term in the disordered phase we discussed at length in Sec.~\ref{sec:Hopf-properties}.
+For both models, a finite Chern number $C$ implies that not only is the Hopf $\theta = - \pi C$ finite, as follows from Eq.~\eqref{eq:theta-Chern}, but also that there are gapless edge modes in the ordered state, which is a topological insulator belonging to the Altland-Zirnbauer Class~A~\cite{Chiu2016}.
+Whether the system becomes ordered at $T = 0$, giving a topological insulator, or disordered, giving a bosonic Hopf SPT, depends on the magnitude of the phase stiffness $K$, which is defined in Eq.~\eqref{eq:NLSM-kinetic-part}.
+There are contributions to $K$ coming from the initial interaction and from the electrons and one cannot, in general, say in what regime the system ends up.
+However, as we discussed in detail in Sec.~\ref{sec:Hopf-properties}, for the Hopf SPT phase we know that it is gapped in the bulk, that it supports chiral gapless edge modes that carry spin preferentially in one direction, and that it exhibits a spin quantum Hall effect.